MGSE97/advent-of-code/template/Solution.2.md

 ## Solution for Part 2

-Permalink_for_part_2_text
+Copy from README

 ### Task

-Describe why we cant use part 1.

-Describe what we need to do.
+- Describe what we need to do.

+### Edge cases

-Describe edge cases, that can cause issues.
+- Describe edge cases, that can cause issues.

 ### Solution

-Describe how we solved it.
+- Describe each step how we solved it.

-Show results.
+  Perma_link_to_code_part

+### Result

+Q: Question

+A: Answer

+Program output:
 Permalink_to_part_2_result_file

 ---